 Paradise Beach: I had the fortune of traveling to this tropical paradise (its moniker is true!) with no other tourists.
 The waters were a sparkling emerald and the sand, white and powdery.

-If you want rawness, the place to be is Balabac; this destination is only slowly gaining popular among locals.
+If you want rawness, the place to be is Balabac; this destination is only gaining popularity among locals.
 There are very few lodgings and the ones around offer only very basic amenities.
 However, you’re here not for the suite life, rough it out and enjoy the sunset, laze on the bone-white sand beach, swim to douse the heat, and maybe even see a turtle.

 2. Cebu – Bohol – Dumaguete – Siquijor